IBM/aspera-cli/docs/README.erb.md

 gem cert --add <(curl -Ls https://raw.githubusercontent.com/IBM/aspera-cli/main/certs/aspera-cli-public-cert.pem)
 ```

-The user installs the gem with `HighSecurity` or `MediumSecurity`: this will succeed only of the gem is trusted:
+The user installs the gem with `HighSecurity` or `MediumSecurity`: this will succeed only if the gem is trusted:

 ```shell
 gem install -P MediumSecurity <%=gemspec.name%>